 Submissions will be accepted through 5 p.m. on Friday, October 8, 2021.
-Business may not be submitted on-site this year.
+Business may not be submitted during the RA this year.
 Only delegates may submit new business for the RA.

 1. Is your proposal a “new action?”
 New Business Items (NBIs) call on MSEA to do a new action not planned for in the current MSEA Budget.
 MSEA has an approved Strategic Plan and Budget and ongoing programs to move our mission forward and achieve our goals.
 If you need assistance to determine if your action item is currently included in MSEA’s Budget or policies or if MSEA is working on the issue, you can talk with your local presidents, state officers, and members of the MSEA Board of Directors.
 The life of a new business item lasts until the action is completed or one year.
 New business items may not require the local affiliates or NEA to take action.2.
 Is your proposal a new business item?
 Items stating general beliefs, rather than actions to be undertaken by the association, must be submitted as amendments to Resolutions.If your answer to these first two questions is “yes,” please consult the following questions before turning in your form to ensure smooth processing and consideration of your NBI:Is your NBI clear and understandable for delegates?
 Please refrain from using acronyms or terms of art which may not be understood by all delegates.An NBI states an action you wish MSEA to take.
 The rationale states why this action should be taken.Have you removed any rationale language from the text of the motion?
 Language related to rationale for the motion should be included only in the “rationale” box.
 The text of the motion itself cannot include any rationale language.Amending a submitted NBI?
 Please use the following standards for clarity and consistency:Identify the specific sentence(s) you wish to amend, or if you are proposing a complete substitute.Clearly note which words you wish to delete and/or add by specifying the location (paragraph and sentence) and providing the exact language.Bracket all proposed deletions, CAPITALIZE all proposed additions.
 Examples: